EthicDevs/react-global-state-hooks/README.md

 ## Usage

+See this CodeSandBox for a [live editable demo](https://codesandbox.io/s/elegant-hertz-tzxkvp?file=/src/state/index.ts).

 ### GlobalStateProvider

 Add the `GlobalStateProvider` high enough in your tree so that children which needs state are into it.